aljaobreza/bezier-convolution-plotter/README.md

  - Ensure Continuity: ensures continuity C⁰ of the selected convolution,
  - Ensure Smoothness: ensures continuity C¹ of the selected convolution.

-When drawing mode isn't enabled, convolutions can be selected by clicking near them.
+When drawing mode isn't enabled, convolutions can be selected by clicking on or near them.
 Curves of the selected convolution can be edited by clicking and dragging the control points.